 Data Engineering on Google Cloud

-Get hands-on experience designing and building data processing systems on Google Cloud.
-This course uses lectures, demos, and hands-on labs to show you how to design data processing systems, build end-to-end data pipelines, and analyze data.
+Get hands-on experience with designing and building data processing systems on Google Cloud.
+This course uses lectures, demos, and hands-on labs to show you how to design data processing systems, build end-to-end data pipelines, analyze data, and implement machine learning.
 This course covers structured, unstructured, and streaming data.

 What you will learn

-- Design and build data processing systems on Google Cloud.
+- Design scalable data processing systems in Google Cloud.

 Prerequisites